andeya/goutil/README.md

     func StringToBytes(s string) []byte
     ```

-- NewRandom creates a new padded Encoding defined by the given alphabet,
+- NewRandom creates a new padded Encoding defined by the given alphabet string.
-<br>which must be a 64-byte string that does not contain the padding character
-<br>or CR / LF ('\r', '\n').

     ```go
-    func NewRandom(encoderSeed string, ignore ...byte) *Random
+    func NewRandom(alphabet string) *Random
     ```

 - RandomBytes returns securely generated random bytes.
 It will panic if the system's secure random number generator fails to function correctly.